xinjiesg/SC1015-Mini-Project/README.md

 ## 1. Introduction
-Hi everyone, this is a mini project for the course of SC1015, Introduction to Data Science and Artificial Intelligence.
+Hi everyone, this is a Mini-Project for Nanyang Technological University Singapore's course of SC1015, Introduction to Data Science and Artificial Intelligence.

 In the project, it includes our motivation, an in-depth analysis of our data exploration and the algorithms that we have chosen and last, but not least our findings after the project.